 The Board of Directors has an Audit Committee, a Remuneration Committee and an R&D Committee.
-The members of the committees are elected from the Board members by the Board of Directors.
+The members and the chairmen of the committees are elected by the Board of Directors from among itself in the organising meeting following the election of the Directors.
+Each committee shall have at least three members and they shall have the expertise and experience required for the duties of the committee.
 The designated auditor of the Company's auditor also attends the meetings of the Audit Committee.
 The committees prepare matters belonging to their sphere of responsibility and make proposals on these matters to the Board of Directors.